 Stephen K. Shueh

 Stephen K. Shueh is a founder and Managing Partner of Roundview Capital.
-He is responsible for the firm’s strategic direction and is on Roundview Capital’s investment committee.
-Over the last 20+ years, Steve has helped to transform the firm into a multi-family investment office with professionals who have a background in all facets of wealth management.
-He has enjoyed recruiting and bringing together a talented team whose goal is to provide clients with peace of mind through comprehensive, integrated planning and investing.
+Over the last 20+ years, Steve has helped transform the firm into a multi-family office with professionals who have a background in all facets of wealth management.
+He has enjoyed bringing together a talented team whose goal is to provide clients with peace of mind through integrated planning and investing.

 Outside of Roundview, he serves on various boards that complement his love of investing by providing him with insight into different businesses and industries.
-His non-profit board engagements allow him to pursue his passions of community building and youth development.
+His volunteer engagements allow him to pursue his passions of community building, education, and youth development.